 1. Have a variety of canned and frozen vegetables and fruit on hand.
 Canned baby corn looks great in a stir-fry, frozen berries are perfect for a smoothie and frozen broccoli is ready to steam.

 2. Add shredded carrot, grated zucchini and other vegetables to spaghetti sauce.
-This kid-friendly recipe for Bowtie Pasta with Chicken, Veggie and Tomato Sauce sneaks in two whole cups of frozen mixed vegetables.
+This kid-friendly recipe for Mac and Squeese sneaks in two whole cups of butternut squash.

 3. Keep containers of diced mushrooms, red peppers and green beans in the vegetable crisper.
 Now, they are ready to be added to an omelette, a brown rice pilaf or a can of soup.